bartobri/bitcoin-toolkit/README.md

 L2L4ygLBjjYdTDnUkqLR2rwucnTbwARXyeMGJ5Svc7hScvKzmLcP
 ```

-See `btk help` for a full list of commands.
-See `btk help <command>` for a full list of options for that command.

 #### Redirecting Input

 If input is required, `btk` works best when the input is redirected with a pipe or other input redirection methods.
-For example, this will convert the previously generated key from hex format to wallet import format:
+For example, this will convert the previously generated key from compressed to uncompressed format:

 ```
 $ echo "L2L4ygLBjjYdTDnUkqLR2rwucnTbwARXyeMGJ5Svc7hScvKzmLcP" | btk privkey -w -U